Manual Installation Databases

 MariaDB is the ownCloud recommended database.
 It may be used with either ownCloud Server or ownCloud Enterprise editions.
 Please look for additional configuration parameters in the Database Configuration on Linux guides.

-Use these commands to install MariaDB and secure it´s installation:
+Use these commands to install MariaDB provided by Ubuntu and secure its installation.

 sudo apt install mariadb-server sudo mysql_secure_installation